-Qualcomm wins import ban against several Apple iPhones in China
+Qualcomm wins preliminary China import ruling against some iPhone models

-(Reuters) - Qualcomm Inc on Monday said it had won a preliminary order from a Chinese court banning the importation and sale of several Apple Inc iPhone models in China that the court found violated two of Qualcomm patents.
+(Reuters) - Chip supplier Qualcomm Inc on Monday said it had won a preliminary order from a Chinese court banning the importation and sale of several Apple Inc iPhone models in china due to patent violations.

+The preliminary order affects the iPhone 6S through the iPhone X sold with older versions of Apple’s iOS operating system.
+Qualcomm, the biggest supplier of chips for mobile phones, initially filed its case in China in late 2017.

+In a statement, Apple said its iPhones remain on sale in the country, with newer software.

-The preliminary order affects the iPhone 6S through the iPhone X. The ruling came from the Fuzhou Intermediate People’s Court in China, the same court that earlier this year banned the import of some of memory chip maker Micron Technology Inc’s chips into China.
-Qualcomm initially filed the case in China in late 2017.
+The ruling came from the Fuzhou Intermediate People’s Court in China, the same court that earlier this year banned the import of some of memory chip maker Micron Technology Inc’s chips into China.

 The court found Apple violated two of Qualcomm’s software patents around resizing photographs and managing applications on a touch screen.